mkhalil1998/EC601_Group_Project/README.md

 ![alt text](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/Images/train_vizwiz_basicvqa.png)

 In order to check how well the model generalizes using the vqa v2 dataset, training on vqa v2 and validation using vizwiz was done:

 ![alt text](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/Images/val_vizwiz.png)

+Note:  The accuracy of the model was calculated based on:

+        Accuracy = min( # of humans who provided the answer / 3, 1)

+        Meaning an answer is considered 100% accurate if at least 3 workers provided that exact answer.
+        When comparing the answers, all responses are made lowercase, numbers converted to digits, and punctuation & articles removed.

 ## Data Sets Exploratory Analysis